tkdgh7063/nextjs-for-beginner-v15/docs/02-routing.md

 }
 ```

+- Place `not-found.tsx` inside the relevant route segment folder, e.g., `app/not-found.tsx` or `app/blog/not-found.tsx`.
 - Using `not-found.tsx` ensures users see a friendly message instead of a blank screen or server error.
+- For streamed responses, the HTTP status may be `200`; for non-streamed responses, a `404` status is returned.

 ---